jamesedra/Parametric-Surfaces/README.md

 2. Run the .exe file to launch the application.

 ## Features
-- Mathematical Surfaces: Inlcuded a variety of mathematical surfaces.
+- Mathematical Surfaces: Included a variety of mathematical surfaces.

   <img src="/Assets/GIF/mstrip.gif" alt="Mobius Strip" style="width: 65%">
 - Adjustable Resolution: The number of cubes in a surface can be adjusted up to a million cubes.